snowkidind/txTheRipper/README.md

 ## Hardware requirements

- - Was bilt on Ubuntu 22
+ - Was built on Ubuntu 22
  - 64G Ram
  - Intel i7 class or greater processor
  - SSD with at least 4 Gigs (for archival node)